GATSY: Graph Attention Network for Music Artist Similarity: Abstract

 \section{Abstract}

-The artist similarity quest has become a crucial subject in social and scientific contexts.
+The artist similarity quest has become a crucial subject in social and scientific contexts, driven by the desire to enhance music discovery according to user preferences.
 Modern research solutions facilitate music discovery according to user tastes.
-However, defining similarity among artists may involve several aspects, even related to a subjective perspective, and it often affects a recommendation.
-This paper presents GATSY, a recommendation system built upon graph attention networks and driven by a clusterized embedding of artists.
-The proposed framework takes advantage of a graph topology of the input data to achieve outstanding performance results without relying heavily on hand-crafted features.
-This flexibility allows us to introduce fictitious artists in a music dataset, create bridges to previously unrelated artists, and get recommendations conditioned by possibly heterogeneous sources.
-Experimental results prove the effectiveness of the proposed method with respect to state-of-the-art solutions.
+However, defining similarity among artists remains challenging due to its inherently subjective nature, which can impact recommendation accuracy.
+This paper introduces GATSY, a novel recommendation system built upon graph attention networks and driven by a clusterized embedding of artists.
+The proposed framework leverages the graph topology of the input data to achieve outstanding performance results without relying heavily on hand-crafted features.
+This flexibility allows us to include fictitious artists within a music dataset, facilitating connections between previously unlinked artists and enabling diverse recommendations from various and heterogeneous sources.
+Experimental results prove the effectiveness of the proposed method with respect to state-of-the-art solutions while maintaining flexibility.
+The code to reproduce these experiments is available at \url{https://github.com/difra100/GATSY-Music_Artist_Similarity}.

-\section{Introduction}
+\section{INTRODUCTION}